WeiChiaChang/easter-eggs-mobile/README.md

 ## 💡 Inspiration

-Original Source: Thanks to [Richard Denton](https://codepen.io/isdampe/pen/OXYZZO)!
+Thanks to awesome [GIFLINKS](http://tholman.com/giflinks/) & original source from [Richard Denton](https://codepen.io/isdampe/pen/OXYZZO) !

 All of the images were derived from [GIPHY](https://giphy.com/).